seinecle/mk99/docs/generated-html/subdir/centrale-course_temp_slides.md

 a.
 Adequate software:

 - the CRM itself - recent enough that it can plug and play with a DMP and a large variety of data sources.
 - a Data Management Platform (*DMP*) as well.
-The DMP is the software specializing in receiving data streams from a variety of sources and in a variety of formats, and reconciling them (see the lecture on Data Integration).
+The DMP is the software specializing in receiving data streams from a variety of sources and in a variety of formats, and reconciling them.

+==  !
 - a Data Lake to store and query data.
 - software bricks for additional analysis, as needed.
 For example, Dataiku's https://www.dataiku.com/learn/[DSS platform].